 Modern life is difficult.
 Family, financial and societal pressures constantly keep mounting and its but obvious that we feel suffocated under such endless expectations.
 There is a lot to juggle and not all of us have the mental or emotional capacity to do it all at once.
 But just as we look after our physical health, taking care of our mind is as important.
 We’re all guilty of putting more focus on having a balanced diet, exercise and living a healthier lifestyle while forgetting to pay attention to our minds and the troubles it’s going through.
 Mental health encompasses our psychological, social and emotional health and wellbeing.
 We often forget that there’s a strong connection between the body and the mind.

-If our emotional health is out of balance, we are at risk of suffering from high blood pressure, ulcers, chest pain and more such physical symptoms.
+If our emotional health and wellbeing is out of balance, we are at risk of suffering from high blood pressure, ulcers, chest pain and more such physical symptoms.
 When we feel good about ourselves, we are better equipped to deal with life’s ups and downs or even larger events like divorce or death.
 Emotionally healthy people are in better control of their thoughts, feelings and behaviours.
 They are self-aware enough to keep problems in perspective and bounce back better.

 1. Grow your support system

 It’s very important to have a support group of friends and family.
 Having people to share your joys as well as sorrows with can feel emancipating when you need to get some things off your chest.
 It will help you realise that you’re not alone, there are people who will love and support you no matter what.
 We, as humans, also thrive by connecting with others, we are social creatures after all.
 Having strong and healthy relationships with others will help develop a sense of community in you.

 2. Don’t fear the unknown